Musée de la Vie romantique

-The Musée de la Vie romantique (Museum of Romantic Life, or Museum of the Romantics) stands at the foot of Montmartre hill in the 9th arrondissement of Paris, 16 rue Chaptal, Paris, France in an 1830 hôtel particulier facing two twin-studios, a greenhouse, a small garden, and a paved courtyard.
-The museum is open daily except Monday.
-Permanent collections are free.
-An admission fee is charged for temporary exhibitions.
-The nearest métro stations are Pigalle, Blanche, Saint-Georges, and Liège.
+The Musée de la Vie romantique ([myze də la vi ʁɔmɑ̃tik], Museum of Romantic Life) is one of three literary museums in Paris (along with the Maison de Balzac and the Maison de Victor Hugo).
+It is located at the foot of Montmartre hill in the 9th arrondissement of Paris.

-The Musée de la Vie romantique is one of the 14 City of Paris Museums that have been incorporated since January 1, 2013 in the public institution Paris Musées.
+The Musée de la Vie romantique is one of the 14 Paris Musées that have been incorporated since January 1, 2013.

 Property

-The main pavilion, built in 1830, was the Paris base of the Dutch-born painter Ary Scheffer (1795–1858), one of the prominent artists of the time, close to King Louis-Philippe and his family.
+The main pavilion, an 1830s hôtel particulier, was the Paris base of the Dutch-born painter Ary Scheffer, one of the prominent artists of the time, close to King Louis-Philippe and his family.
 For decades, Scheffer and his daughter hosted Friday-evening salons, among the most famous in La Nouvelle Athènes.
-George Sand (1804–1876) used to come as a neighbour with Frédéric Chopin, meeting Eugène Delacroix, Jean-Auguste-Dominique Ingres, Alphonse de Lamartine, Franz Liszt, Gioacchino Rossini and singer Pauline Viardot.
+George Sand used to come as a neighbour with Frédéric Chopin, meeting Eugène Delacroix, Jean-Auguste-Dominique Ingres, Alphonse de Lamartine, Franz Liszt, Gioacchino Rossini and singer Pauline Viardot.
 Later in the century, Charles Dickens, Ivan Turgueniev, and Charles Gounod attended regularly.